Time is our scarcest resource. Resources like money and people can fluctuate up and down, but time only moves in one direction.

 - You can’t just look for a 1x or 2x salary return.
 You have to think 10x.

-- You can only sell so many hours in a day and hourly rates also have a ceiling.
+- You can only sell so many hours daily, and hourly rates also have a ceiling.
 What can you sell while you sleep?

 How to determine ROI